Rich Reel

 to enable a technical team to understand a problem and find a solution.

-Exposure to networking, Java, Javascript, Perl, PHP and Bash shell programming.
+Some experience in networking, Java, Javascript, Perl, PHP and Bash shell programming.

-with home projects advancing my knowledge.
+with both work and home projects advancing my knowledge.

 20+ years in the biotech industry has allowed me to develop important vendor relations and accumulate a large